lhy-dev/SKYSDK/README.md

 debug  can log the different level's log.

-Hash can be used when we need create hash table.
+Hash can be used when we need create hash table，which is packaged by Linux kernel.

 List can be used when we need create list.